-- 2.1 The Board has a twelve-percent (12%) allocation to Private Equity.
+- 2.1 The Board has a ten-percent (10%) allocation to Private Equity.
 Private Equity Investments are understood to mean non-traditional, often private, usually illiquid investments, both domestic and international.
-They may include, but are not limited to the following: (Amended 10/06/16)
+They may include, but are not limited to the following:

-- Venture Capital
+- Venture Capital early, middle, late stage

 - Buyouts

 - Special Situations

-2.2 This asset class offers the potential for high returns and diversification to the System's overall investment program.
+2.2 This asset class offers high returns and diversification to the System's overall investment program.
 Diversification results from the relatively low correlation between returns of this class and other System assets.
-Similar risk reduction through diversification, however, is achievable through investments in safer, more liquid securities, so that investments in private equity should be driven by good prospects for high returns.
-(Amended 10/06/16)
+Similar risk reduction through diversification, however, is achievable through investments in safer, more liquid securities, so that investments in Private Equity should be driven by good prospects for high returns.

-For asset modeling purposes, Private Equity Investments as a class were projected to produce over a long period of time (ten years) two and one-half percentage points per year more than public equities.
+For asset modeling purposes, Private Equity Investments as a class were projected to produce over a long period of time (ten years) four full percentage points per year more than public equities.
 Since risk is high for any individual investment within this class, it is anticipated that the projected return for each individual investment should be even higher, in order for the program overall to achieve the targeted return for this asset class.

 Diversification within the Private Equity Investment class is a primary risk control strategy and also a means of exposing assets to a large universe of high potential return private businesses.
-Investments will include all stages of venture capital, buyouts, and such other special debt and equity vehicles as will meet the return objectives.
+Investments will include all stages of venture capital, buyouts, and such other special debt and equity vehicles as meet the return objectives.
 In addition, diversification across vintage years is important to attain proper diversification of the private equity portfolio.
-Consequently, the Private Equity Investment program will attempt to make commitments to each subset of the private equity asset class, including all stages of venture capital, buyout and special situation, each year.
+Consequently, the private equity program will attempt to make commitments to each subset of the private equity asset class, including all stages of venture capital, buyout and special situation, each year.
 Diversification within the class, however, shall never supersede the return objective as a basis for approving any particular investment.